mw10104587/MultipleVideoPlayer/app/README.txt

 #### Help users recognize, diagnose, and recover from errors
-When the error mentioned above(operate on videos with videos) happens, we tell the user what the problem was and how to solve it.
+When the error mentioned above(operate on videos with no videos in view) happens, we tell the user what the problem was and how to solve it.

 #### Help and documentation
 By drawing a 'Q', we will show a simple tutorial for two cases of using this application.